Stuycs-K/final-project-4-baroib-chowdhuryt/WORKLOG.md

 ### 5/25/23

 More research on frequency modulation for encryption.
 Fixed issues with audio diff not working with audios with different sample rates, being different lengths, and mono/stereo.

+### 5/26/23

+Worked on planning presentation and testing.